Letting us know someone has died

-In Scotland, this process is different.
-It is called Confirmation and is usually handled at the Sheriff Court.
+In Scotland, this process is called confirmation and is usually handled at the Sheriff Court.

-The person named in a will to carry out the wishes of the person who has died.
+The person named in a will to carry out the wishes of the person who’s died.

-The term used when the person has died without a will in place.
+The term used when the person has died without a will being made.

 Letters of administration

-This is a document that lets you deal with the deceased's estate.
-You'd get this if there isn't an executor.
+This lets a named person deal with the deceased's estate if there isn't an executor.

-This is any debt the deceased has.
-Or any cost an executor has had to pay while handling the estate.
+This is any debt the deceased has, or any costs an executor has to pay while handling the estate.